binaryphile/dotfiles/bash/README.md

     command via ssh, for example.

--   **modularity** - initialization specific to any local software package (such as **git** aliases or **nvm** environment variables, for example) is isolated in its own set of files
+-   **modularity** - initialization specific to any local software package (such as **git** aliases or **nvm** environment variables) is isolated in its own set of files

 -   **app detection** - local apps are detected before loading their settings.
-If this machine doesn't have a particular package, its settings will not be loaded.
+If one machine doesn't have a particular package, its settings will not be loaded.
 Simple dependency ordering is provided as well.

 -   **validation** - (optional) if you like Test-Driven Development, this is TDD for bash files.
 Create a settings test, see it fail and then get it to pass with the desired settings.
-Only run once, automatically upon login.
+Checked automatically, once per login session.

 -   **maintainability** - well-named functions and variables, where necessary, make the code readable.
-All of which evaporates without a trace at the end of initialization so as not to clutter the shell
+All of which evaporates without a trace at the end of initialization so as not to clutter the shell.

 Installation and Usage
 ----------------------

 The files in this directory form the basis for init.
 To use them, copy to your own dotfile repository and customize for your environment.
-Then symlink **\~/.bashrc** and **\~/.bash_profile** to init.bash.
+Then symlink **~/.bashrc** and **~/.bash\_profile** to init.bash.

 The easiest way to start is to copy your current bash configs to the following files:

--   the app/ folder - rename the folder and create an empty one, with a folder for each app's settings (such as git or mysql)
+-   the **app/** folder - rename the folder and create an empty one, with a subfolder for each app's settings (such as git or mysql)

 -   the following general (not app-specific) settings files: